stefanowolfs/webassembly-go/README.md

 ## How it works

-Run `$ make compile-wasm` to compile the Go code inside `./cmd/wasm/` folder.
-Also the `$ make run-server` can be used to run a Golang WebServer to render the HTML on `localhost:9090`.
+In order to compile the Go code inside `./cmd/wasm/` into WASM run `$ make compile-wasm`.

+To run a local webserver run `$ make run-server` to render the HTML on `localhost:9090`.
 You can paste a minified JSON like the one from the example bellow inside the text input and then press the **pretty json** button to convert it into a more readable JSON.

 ```json
 {"website":"golangbot.com", "tutorials": {"string":"https://golangbot.com/strings/", "maps":"https://golangbot.com/maps/", "goroutine":"https://golangbot.com/goroutines/", "channels":"https://golangbot.com/channels/"}}